 DATES AND NUMBER OF GAMES

-All teams play a minimum of 4 games between Monday 8th and Friday July 12th.
+All teams play a minimum of 4 games between the first Tuesay of July and the next Friday.

 A win awards 2 points, a draw 1 points, a defeat 0 point and a penality 0 point.